1. Key Characteristics

 4. Is This the Right Dog for You?

-MEDIUM: Although this breed is small, the Glen of Imaal terrier does still need daily exercise to maintain a healthy weight and expel energy.
+MEDIUM: Although this breed is small, the Glen of Imaal Terrier still needs daily exercise to maintain a healthy weight and expel energy.

 It’s a good idea to keep them leashed or within an enclosed area when outdoors.
 They are active indoors and so can do well in apartments if their exercise needs are met.